 |Religions of India, China and Japan|

-Students do not need to pay tuition/academic fees, with the exception of music lessons or trip expenses.
+Students do not pay tuition nor academic fees, with the exception of music lessons or trip expenses.